ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/PDFXChangeEditor.md

 - Search can be brought up using `ctrl+shift+f` this will do a search for the characters/words but it has many additional options
     - Under "WHERE would you like to search" you can select "In All Open Documents"
     - Under "Options..." you can specify the "Proximity" which I use to find two words that may be with in the same paragraph or the same page, I use this a lot
+    - Under the "Advanced Criteria" there are several other useful options
+        - In the second text box that says "any of these words" when the box is empty you can search for two separate combination of words by using quotes and a " " (space character) in between multiple search strings.
+Here is an example: `"cultural code" "semiotic code"` this will search the document(s) for both cultural code and semiotic code they will each be highlighted in different colors if "Colored Search Results" is enabled
 - Under "Options" you can select "Colored Search Results" to highlight all of the different words from the most recent search in different colors

 ### PDF Conversion and Enhancement